CSCfi/csc-user-guide/docs/data/Allas/accessing_allas.md

 ## Accessing Allas with Windows or Mac

-In addition to the Web interfaces listed above, you can access Allas from you Windows or Mac coputer with locally installed client software.
+In addition to the Web interfaces listed above, you can access Allas from you Windows or Mac computer with locally installed client software.
 For example following tools can be used:

 * [Cyberduck](./using_allas/cyberduck.md) provides easy to use graphical interface for moving data between local computer and Allas.